Harnets/multiverse_system/README.md

 $ git submodule update
 ```

-#### Instructions for compiling & running Garnet2.0 as the network simulator
-1. Run `./build/astra_garnet/build.sh -c` to compile and integrate astra-sim with gem5 (`-l` flag will clean the compilation).
-This will create a binary file where garnet is integrated with astra-sim.
-The analytical backend is hosted at  https://github.com/georgia-tech-synergy-lab/gem5_astra .
-2. Run an example inside the `examples/` directory with garnet as a backend.
-Example: `examples/run_allreduce.sh -n garnet`.
-This command will run a single all-reduce collective on a Torus topology.
-3. The results of example script runs will be dumped inside `examples/results/` path.

-#### Instructions for compiling & running analytical backend as the network simulator
-1. Run `./build/astra_analytical/build.sh -c` to compile and integrate astra-sim with analytical backend (`-l` flag will clean the compilation).
-This will create a binary file where analytical backend is integrated with astra-sim.
-Please refer to [this page](https://github.com/astra-sim/astra-sim/tree/master/build/astra_analytical) for more details about compilation.
-The analytical backend is hosted at https://github.com/astra-sim/analytical .
-2. Run an example inside the `examples/` directory with the analytical model as a backend.
-Example: `examples/run_allreduce.sh -n analytical`.
-This command will run a single all-reduce collective on a Torus topology.
-3. The results of example script runs will be dumped inside `examples/results/` path.

 #### Instructions for compiling & running NS3 as the network simulator
 > This version of ns3 requires gcc-4.9, g++-4.9, and python2.7.
 It also requires the `python` command to default to `python2.7`.
 > In the long term, Astrasim 2.0 will include a version of ns3 which does not need the above ancient dependencies.